santosh13579/Chronic-Kidney-Disease-CKD-Prediction/README.md

 **Chronic-Kidney-Diseases-Prediction* (CKD) implements ML algorithm- Random Forest for classification.
+Simple webapp is developed using Flask.
+The models is usedto predict the diseases based on the  trained model on large Datasets.
+All the links for datasets and the python notebooks used for model creation are mentioned below in this readme.

 In this project:
 - Identify risk factors for CKD
 - Predict potential CKD subtypes
-*****Simple webapp is developed using Flask Framework.
-The models used to predict the diseases were trained on large Datasets.
-All the links for datasets and the python notebooks used for model creation are mentioned below in this readme.
-The webapp can predict weather the CKD is present or not.

 ## Installation Instruction

 ### Window